muralipala1504/deepshell-ui/README.md

 Now open in browser:

 ```bash
 http://localhost:8001

 ```

-👉 If remote, replace localhost with your server IP
+👉 If remote, replace localhost with your server IP.

-⚡ Firewall Config (Linux Only)
+⚡ Firewall Config (Linux only)

 ```bash